for the TR-808

 square-wave oscillators are no longer used and the Cymbal and Hi Hat

 sounds are made from the input signal instead.
 Bright, high,

 chord sounds are an obvious choice of signal - they cause the Cymbal

 and Hi Hat sounds to be metallic shimmering (low level) or mashed and

 splattered chord-related sounds.
 Playing a single pitch into this

-signal results in single-pitch square-wave Cymbal and Hi Hat
+signal results in single-pitch high-pass filtered square-wave Cymbal and Hi Hat

-cymbal hammered softly with a mallet) results in realistic sounding
+cymbal hammered softly with a mallet) and feeding this signal into this input results in realistic sounding

 Cymbal and Hi Hat sounds, depending on the level.
 (I did this in